fffej/sql-server-gen/README.md

 # Usage

-Assuming you're already building (if not see the instructions above) then

-    cabal run webserver

-Should spin up a web server on port 8888.
-Fire up your web browser and try, for example, http://localhost/database/235235235?size=1 to generate a tiny example database.
-Play with the size parameter with caution, the whole response is in memory first so big numbers (say > 1000) are probably a bad idea.

-Usage should be consistent, so going to the same URL should always generate the same value for testing purposes.

-If you'd rather use a command line interface then
+There's a command line interface then

     cabal build cli
     ./cli --help

 Should produce the documentation.
-Seed and size are exactly as the webserver.